deficollective/defiscan/src/content/protocols/pendle.md

 Selling PT:
 When redeeming PT for external tokens, users call `swapExactPtForToken`.
 The PT tokens are sent to the `PendleMarket` for conversion to SY tokens, which are then redeemed for the underlying asset.
 A portion of SY tokens is send as fees to the `Treasury`.

-`Governance` can `pause` SY token transfers, disabling the buying and selling of PT through this mechanism.
+`Governance` can `pause` SY token transfers, which technically prevents all PT trading operations.
+This pause blocks essential SY functions (deposits, withdrawals, transfers) that are required for both buying PT (cannot convert assets to SY or transfer SY to markets) and selling PT (cannot convert received SY back to underlying assets).
+Users with PT positions would be unable to exit until governance reactivates the SY token, creating immediate liquidity risk with no advance warning mechanism.

 ![Trade PT](./diagrams/pendle-v2-trade-PT.png)